Twin Suns: Plot

 After receiving a holocron message, Ezra Bridger tells the Ghost crew that they must go to Tatooine to save Obi-Wan Kenobi from Maul.
 The crew refuses, believing Kenobi died during Order 66 and that the message is a trap set by Maul.
-Ezra and Chopper nonetheless sneak away and head to Tatooine, but their ship destroyed by Tusken Raiders soon after they arrive.
+Ezra and Chopper nonetheless sneak away and head to Tatooine, but their ship is destroyed by Tusken Raiders soon after they arrive.

 Guided by the holocron, Ezra and Chopper set off across the desert in search of Kenobi.
 After hours of aimless wandering, Chopper runs out of power and shuts down.
 Ezra is then haunted by visions of Maul, telling him that he failed his loved ones.
 Shortly afterward, Ezra passes out.
 Upon awakening, he finds that Kenobi has rescued him and Chopper.
 Ezra tries to warn Kenobi that Maul is after him and asks him to help the rebellion.
 However, Kenobi refuses, saying that the rebellion already has what it needs to fight the Empire.
-He also has no intention of fighting Maul, though knows it is now inevitable.
+He also has no intention of fighting Maul, though he knows it is now inevitable.

 As Maul finds the pair, Kenobi sends Ezra and Chopper to safety and faces off with Maul in a lightsaber duel.
 After a period of tension, Maul strikes first but is quickly countered and defeated by Kenobi.
 Before Maul dies, Kenobi stays by his side and reveals to him that he is watching over whom he believes is the Chosen One, with Maul's last words being, "He will avenge us".

 Ezra and Chopper return to base on Maul's ship.
 Ezra tells the rebels that Maul is gone, and apologizes for sneaking away.
 The episode ends with Kenobi watching a young Luke Skywalker at the Lars moisture farm from a distance.